coecms/coecms.github.io/_posts/2019-03-06-generating-print-quality-plots.md

                      map('world',add=TRUE, wrap=c(-180,180), interior = FALSE)})
 ```

-When saved in PNG format, you get this (after zooming in a bit):
+When saved in PNG format, you get this:
 ![Default PNG resolution (zoomed in)]({{ "/images/heatmap_bad_bitmap.PNG" | absolute_url }})
+(You might not be able to see the low resolution so well here, but if you display the image on your browser you'll definitely see it.)

 The equivalent way to save to PNG file via the code is this:
 ```R